 - Window cleaner: Spray window cleaner on a rag or toothbrush, and use it to gently scrub your sterling silver.
 You should be able to restore your silver to its original shiny state.

 Sterling Silver Plating

-For Stainless Steel pieces, fill two small bowls with warm water; one for washing, one for rinsing it.
+For Stainless Steel pieces, maintenance should begin with a daily wipe off.
+For a deeper clean, fill two small bowls with warm water; one for washing, one for rinsing it.
 Add 2 to 3 drops of mild dish soap into one of the bowls.
 Dip the corner of a soft, non-abrasive cloth into the soapy water.
 Rub the cloth along the jewelry.
 Go along the grain, not across it so it won’t scratch.
 In detailed areas, use a soft bristled toothbrush with gentle pressure.
 Rinse your jewelry in the second bowl with clean water.
 Then dry once there is no soap residue.

 Base Metals and/or Alloys

 First and foremost, it’s best to avoid moist or wet conditions, and when not in use, store in an airtight container.
 Once again, toothpaste!
 To clean a piece, work the paste into a lather and then apply directly to the piece.
 Use your fingers and a soft toothbrush to get into grooves, or to scrub more stubborn tarnish.
 If you have left the piece stained for too long, the metal may not clean.
 It is best to care for it from the start.

 Dip your Copper piece in a bowl with a mixture of lemon juice & salt.
 Leave it in for about 30-60 seconds.
 Take it out and rinse and dry.
 I have also experimented with silver cleaning solutions.
 Real copper will clean wonderfully in this solution.
 All it takes is 10 seconds.
 Rinse and dry.
 Easy maintenance!